Food System Lab @ Cylburn

 - Aquaponics and Aquaculture: Fish, Farms, Food: As ocean fish harvests plateau and the population grows, the aquaculture (fish farming) industry continues to expand.
 We’ll discuss aquaculture and take a look at how aquaponics can offer a sustainable alternative.
 How does the aquaponics system work?
 How does it differ from other methods of aquaculture?
 What are some advantages and disadvantages of aquaponics?

 - Baltimore’s Food Community: Come explore Baltimore’s unique food environment with a visit to our active urban farm.
 We’ll dive into the Baltimore Food System with maps and activities; and discuss the potential of urban agriculture in our region to improve food systems and address hunger.
 Ideas welcome!

-- Water Quality and Aquaponics: Aquaponics requires a delicate balance of water quality for fish and plant production.
-We will discuss the desired water quality parameters for aquaponics systems, including temperature, pH, ammonia, nitrite, nitrate, alkalinity, and Total Dissolved Solids.
+- Water Quality and Agriculture: Agriculture is the single largest user of freshwater resources on the planet, accounting for 70% of freshwater use by humans, and agricultural practices can have a large impact on environmental water quality through discharge of pollutants and sediments into local waterways.
+Aquaponics, as a closed loop water system, can teach us about how to balance agricultural production with water quality.
+In this activity, we will discuss the water quality parameters for aquaponics systems, including pH, ammonia, nitrite, nitrate, and Total Dissolved Solids.
 We will then take water samples from the system and perform water quality tests for each of these parameters.
 Lastly, we will analyze the results to determine their significance for the health of the system.